kunstmusik/blue-manual/docs/users/reference/soundObjects/tracker.md

     Each Column also has a type.
-The type information is used by the tracker when entering data to verify that the data being input is of that column\'s type, as well as used when using shortcuts to manipulate data in that column.
+The type information is used by the tracker when entering data to verify that the data being input is of that column's type, as well as used when using shortcuts to manipulate data in that column.

     PCH